 I received a tweet asking whether I had written anything about managing manuscript edits.
 You need to figure out how to manage the work involved in revising the manuscript once you’ve made those decisions.
 And you’ll need to write a letter to the editor when you resubmit.
-If you are procrastinating about opening the reviewer comments, I can do that for you and help manage the initial emotional stuff: Reviewer Comments Procrastination Buster.
+In November 2019, I published a Short Guide, Peer Review, which incorporates this material and expands on it to provide context and advice for both authors and reviewers.

 I always work by the principle that there are multiple ways to do anything and you need to find what works for you.
 In figuring that out, it is often helpful to see how other people manage the same process.
 I share this model in the spirit of offering an idea.
 Modify to suit your own preferences.
 Please share modifications or thoughts in the comments so others can benefit from them.

 If you have a different system you’d like to share, let me know.
 The more models we can share, the more likely others will find a system that works for them.

 I asked my life-partner, Matthew Paterson, a professor and former journal editor, to tell me/you about the system he uses.

 Whenever I get an R&R for a piece, which is always my intended result when submitting an article, the first thing I do is to take the reviewer’s comments, and any specific ones from the journal’s editor(s), and cut and paste them into a table, while inserting comments in the margins of the article as reminders of what to do.

 I use a simple two-column table.
 In the left hand column, I cut and paste the comments, and in the right hand, I describe and explain my responses and changes in the paper.
 The main reason to do this is to avoid being overwhelmed by the totality of the changes reviewers may ask for, and break it down to a set of manageable tasks.